julia-popko/julia-popko.github.io/_projects/meetive.md

      style=false
      img=""
      alt_img=""
-     content="My final product helps the user to organise meeting in four simple steps and to decide easily about the meeting venue thanks to the integrated system of categories and suggested places in the form of poll.
+     content="My final product helps the user to organise meeting in four simple steps and to decide easily about the meeting venue thanks to the integrated system of categories and suggested places in the form of the poll.
+After voting, the meeting venue is set automatically and visible for all the guests.

-Tools: UX Research, Wireframing, Usability Testing, Prototyping Sketch, InVision, Principle"
+Tools: UX Research, Lean Canvas, Wireframing, Usability Testing, Prototyping on Sketch, InVision and Principle"
 %}